Cranberry, on upper Cranberry Creek in Raleigh County, was one of the few shaft mines in the area. It was originally owned by the Cranberry Fuel Co.,

 and later by the New River Co.
 The mine, which was down in the Sewell seam, closed in 1958, followed a few months later by the company store.
 The mine was reopened for a while in the late 1960s and shut down for good

 in 1973.
-The New River Co. sold the slate dump to local contractor Bill West, who was probably the only individual in West Virginia to own a slate dump (he wanted the red dog).
+The New River Co. sold the slate dump to local contractor Bill West, because he wanted the "red dog."

 Nyla Creed DePauk has written an interesting web page about Cranberry that is worth checking out.